UBC-MDS/DSCI522_blei7_georgejjw_coco/README.md

 docker pull wuj4979/mds-coco-analysis
 ```

-3. Clone or download this repository.
+3. Clone/download this repository, and navigate to the root of this project.

-4. Navigate to the root of this project, reset the project to its initial state by executing the following command in your terminal:
+4. Reset the project to its initial state by executing the terminal command:
-    - Replace PATH_TO_THIS_REPO_ON with the absolute path to the root of this project on your computer.
+    - Replace PATH_TO_THIS_REPO with the absolute path to the root of this project on your computer.
     - For Windows users, please use CMD or PowerShell to execute the command, and use Windows style path such as `//C/Users/blei/Downloads/DSCI_522_blei7_georgejjw_coco`.

 ```